Meadville in Crawford County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1980 by Pennsylvania Historical and Museum Commission.

 Topics and series.
 This historical marker is listed in these topic lists: Abolition & Underground RR • African Americans.
-In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
+In addition, it is included in the Pennsylvania Historical and Museum Commission (PHMC) series list.
 A significant historical year for this entry is 1801.

 Location.
 41° 38.155′ N, 80° 8.903′ W. Marker is in Meadville, Pennsylvania, in Crawford County.
-Marker is on Liberty Street near Arch Street, on the right when traveling north.
+It is on Liberty Street near Arch Street, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Meadville PA 16335, United States of America.
 Touch for directions.

-Photographed By N/a
+Photographed by N/a

 3. Map of Meadville, PA, showing the residence of Richard Henderson in 1875